horoeka-2020/Return-of-the-MACC/Code of Conduct.md

 When stressed I need...(when I’m stressed ...
 I need...)
 - Maria: when stressed I seem flustered, feel hot in face.
 I need a break from the screen, to walk around the room and talk to other people
 - Anna: I need small breaks eg. walk, cuppa
-- Caroline: I need
+- Caroline: I need a break to walk around and maybe go outside
 - Claire: when stressed I will shut down a bit but will communicate if I need space

 In general I need...(general needs eg. kids, illness, sleep etc)
 - Maria: I get really tired sometimes and may need a 15min nap
 - Anna:
-- Caroline:
+- Caroline: To feel positive and like things are moving in the right direction. also coffee
 - Claire:

 ## Our Key Expectations